 Item number 2 is the option to extend or lengthen the term of your policy.
 Most policies will allow this in the later years of the policy but also early in the policy during specified intervals.
 Exercising these options can be very beneficial.

 Waiting until the end usually does not benefit you.
 Especially when assuming you still need the coverage.
 It is going to be much more expense doing it this way; the early bird gets the worm.
 The sooner you do this, the more you benefit yourself.
 If you have a 30-year term policy that expires when you turn age 60, do not wait until age 60 to do so.
 Consider taking care of this as early as possible.
 Also, make the policy run to an age that you know covers you and your families need for the long run.

 Mistake #4: Assuming You can’t Get Life Insurance Due To Medical Issues

 This is a huge misconception in the life insurance industry and I am here to tell you, it is incorrect.
 Agents are helping individuals daily that would be deemed high risk.
 High-risk life insurance does exist; many carriers offer policies for medical conditions pertaining directly to your condition and will take on the risk at a specified rating (depending on other factors).

 Even in situations where you think you may be ineligible.
 Reach out to an Independent Life insurance agent with several carriers he or she can use for options.
 Often it may take extra effort from yourself and your agent to make this happen.
 It also takes an agent who is knowledgeable handling various medical conditions.
 One that knows how certain carriers handle them and how to rate them for the policy.

 Do not hesitate to look at life insurance because you have heard you cannot be insured.
-It is a widespread myth; it is very possible to get a life insurance policy when having a medical history and at rates probably not as high as you would think.
+It is a widespread myth; it is very possible to get a high risk life insurance policy when having a medical history and at rates probably not as high as you would think.